 What can be done?

 It is possible to defend against phishing.
 Your organization is probably already taking a number of steps to mitigate the phishing risk.
 However, the increasing sophistication and prevalence of the attacks makes specific anti-phishing defenses necessary.
 Even highly sophisticated general spam and virus filters are not enough.
 Companies need security tools that are specifically designed to counter phishing threats.
-Anti-phishing tools, such as those provided by Vade Secure, need to be layered on to detect phishing attacks and quarantine suspicious emails and warn recipients before they click on malicious links.
+Anti-phishing tools need to be layered on to detect phishing attacks and quarantine suspicious emails and warn recipients before they click on malicious links.